cyber-singh/osticket-prereqs/README.md

 </p>
 <p>

- - You will want to install / enable IIS in Windows with CGI and Common HTTP Features
+ you have to enable IIS in Windows with CGI and Common HTTP Features, to do so follow these steps:

- - World Wide Web Services -> Application Development Features -> [X] CGI
-[X] Common HTTP Features
+1. Check the box for "[X] IIS" and expand it.
+2. Inside IIS, expand "World Wide Web Services."
+3. Under "Application Development Features," check the box for "[X] CGI."
+4. Collapse the "Application Development Features" section.
+5. Expand "Common HTTP Features."
+6. Make sure that every option under "Common HTTP Features" is checked.

 <p>
 <img src="https://github.com/cyber-singh/osticket-prereqs/assets/149118027/b6cd3416-0869-49e5-a993-e7606e6295be"/>